 if you do not need any of our custom parameters or do not need to make a specialized GetFeature request.
 For our custom parameters there is a little caveat: as the WFS 1.0.0 standard contains no place in the XML for custom parameters, you will need to include them as optionals into the above URL as follows:

-will lead to the same response as in the example above.
 The currently accepted content types for POST requests are text/xml and application/xml.

 Online ESRI ArcGIS (WFS Instruction)